 While paired with a faculty mentor, each fellow will also work with numerous other research faculty from the Truman School and affiliated departments at the University of Missouri.

 Each fellowship includes full tuition reimbursement for coursework and a stipend of $18,000 per year.
 In addition, the Truman School provides annual travel funding for graduate students to attend national and international conferences, as well as support for dissertation-related expenses.

-Applications are due by January 5, 2018.
+Applications are due by January 4, 2019. ***NOTE: THE DEADLINE HAS BEEN EXTENDED TO JANUARY 14, 2019.
 To apply, follow the Truman School’s formal application and admissions process and specify in your personal statement the fellowship for which you are applying and a description of your interests and qualifications.